pedrovgs/ImageGridView/README.md

 - 🔲 Configurable grid size (default 25×25)
 - 📐 Real-time pointer coordinates (origin at top-left)
 - 🖼️ Image displayed at 100% scale
+- 📎 Copy the specific coordinate to your clipboard on click

 ![screenshot](./art/screenshot.png)